webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 value, which is `aes128gcm`.
 Multiple `aes128gcm` values are not permitted.

 A User Agent is not required to support multiple records.
 A User Agent MAY ignore the `rs` field.
-If a record size is unchecked, decryption will fail with high probability for all valid cases.
-However, decryption will succeed if the push message contains a single record from a longer truncated message.
-Given that an Application Server is prohibited from generating such a message, this is not considered a serious risk.
+A User Agent MUST check that the padding delimiter has a value of 2, indicating that the record is the last record.

 # Push Message Encryption Example {#example}